 Havant Borough Council has an ambitious development agenda.

-We are committed to permitting sustainable development, as long as includes the relevant environmental protections.
+We are committed to permitting sustainable development, as long as it includes the relevant environmental protections.

-Part of the consideration of this is whether there would be a detrimental impact on the water quality of any European Designated Nature Conservation Sites.
+Part of the consideration of this is whether there would be a detrimental impact on the water quality of our protected coastline.